-In the animal kingdom you will find animals displaying all sorts of different colors for different reasons, ranging from snakes, frogs, fish, birds to insects.
-This articles looks into explaining some of those reasons and meanings.
+In the animal kingdom, you will find animals displaying all sorts of different colors for different reasons, ranging from snakes, frogs, fish, birds to insects.
+This article looks into explaining some of those reasons and meanings.

 Bees are a common example of color being displayed to warn and deter predators.
 Poisonous frogs are among the most colorful animals, including bright yellow, orange, red and even bright blues and greens.

-Many of the world’s most poisonous and deadly animals display bright colors, even the black window, the most poisonous spider displays red on its body.
-One of the most poisonous scorpions is called (Leiurus Quinquestriatus) also known as Deathstalker, and the Palestine Yellow Scorpion.
+Many of the world’s most poisonous and deadly animals display bright colors, even the black widow, the most poisonous spider, displays red on its body.
+One of the most poisonous scorpions is called (Leiurus Quinquestriatus), also known as Deathstalker, and the Palestine Yellow Scorpion.
 Many of the world’s most poisonous snakes and frogs display yellow and other bright colors.

 Evolution & Camouflage